-Over time, rheumatoid arthritis can lead to lung tissue damage, which can result in a condition called pulmonary fibrosis.
+Over time, rheumatoid arthritis (RA) can lead to lung tissue damage, which can result in a condition doctors call pulmonary fibrosis.
 With this condition, lung tissue becomes thick and scarred, making it harder to absorb oxygen into the bloodstream.

-Rheumatoid arthritis (RA) is an autoimmune inflammatory disorder that causes chronic pain in the joints.
-RA can also affect other organs, such as the lungs, causing severe breathing problems that health experts call pulmonary fibrosis.
+RA is an autoimmune inflammatory condition that causes chronic pain in the joints.
+It can also affect other organs, such as the lungs, causing severe breathing problems that health experts call pulmonary fibrosis.

-Doctors still do not fully understand the link between RA and pulmonary fibrosis, but evidence shows that as many as 40 percent of people with RA have pulmonary fibrosis.
+Doctors still do not fully understand the link between RA and pulmonary fibrosis.
+However, evidence shows that 40% of people with RA have some degree of pulmonary fibrosis.

-When RA leads to lung problems, people may experience the following symptoms:
+When RA leads to pulmonary fibrosis, people may experience the following:

 - shortness of breath